Best of Week 3: Blockbuster Saturday packed with big games

 I’ve been rolling out my schedule analysis posts this spring – here are a few previous ones.

-- Best of Week 13: Michigan at Ohio State highlights rivalry week
+- Best of Week 13: Ohio State at Michigan highlight rivalry week

 Here is a look at the Best of Week Three.